 Containing citronella, a natural oil repelling mosquitoes, lemongrass is a great pest controller and a very nice herb to keep around the house for cooking purposes.
 It is typically grown as an annual and develops well in average soil – however, it should be well-drained and in full sun.
-Our lawn care Maineville, OH experts and landscaping Indian Hill, OH specialists say that lemongrass thrives in beautiful container gardens, so you shouldn’t have problems in growing it and using it as a mosquito repellant and a lemony addition to your Italian or Asian cuisine.
+Our lawn care Maineville, OH experts and landscaping Mason, OH specialists say that lemongrass thrives in beautiful container gardens, so you shouldn’t have problems in growing it and using it as a mosquito repellant and a lemony addition to your Italian or Asian cuisine.

 No matter what mint type you choose – wild or cultivated – mint is an incredible mosquito repellant and a great herb to use in cooking.
 It makes a great companion plant for other vegetables in your garden and adds a tantalizing scent to your overall landscape.
 It is sturdy and resilient and grows almost in any type of soil.
 Spice up your summer salads and get rid of mosquitoes for good!